voucherifyio/voucherify-openapi/changelog/ARTICLES.md

 # Articles – changelog

+## 2024-09-17

+Updated the Introduction to Webhooks – IP Whitelisting with new addresses

 ## 2024-09-16

 - Updated the Fetching Data article with a list of endpoints that use the `more_starting_after` and `starting_after_id` paging method plus other changes